 Today, staying connected is more important than ever.
 Whether you are working from home, studying, conversing with loved ones, or using telehealth services, reliable and affordable telecommunication services are essential.
 Learn about the Federal Assistance Programs that are currently available through NDTC to help ensure your household* has access to quality broadband internet and phone services.

 Lifeline customers are eligible to receive the Lifeline benefit plus the Affordable Connectivity Program benefit.

 Lifeline Assistance is a non-transferrable government benefit program that provides monthly discounts on one telephone service (landline or wireless) or eligible broadband service for qualified low-income consumers in every state, territory, and commonwealth, as well as on Tribal lands.
 Eligible consumers can receive a discount of up to $9.25 per month.
 Eligible residents of Tribal lands can receive up to $34.25 in Lifeline support.

 An individual may be eligible for the program-supported service if he or she has a household* income at or below 135 percent of the federal poverty guidelines, or if they receive benefits from one of the following qualifying programs:

-Consumers residing on Tribal lands may be eligible for program-supported service if their household income is at or below 135 percent of the federal poverty guidelines, if they participate in one of the five federal programs listed in the left column, or in one of the following programs:
+Consumers residing on Tribal lands may be eligible for program-supported service if their household income is at or below 135 percent of the federal poverty guidelines, if they participate in one of the five federal programs listed above, or in one of the following programs:

-Link Up reduces the cost of initiating new service to eligible residents of Tribal lands at the subscriber’s principal place of residence.
-Consumers can receive a 100% discount off of the one-time costs of initiating service.
-Link Up is a one-time benefit per address; subscribers can request Link Up once for each change of address.
-Broadband data only service is not eligible for Link Up assistance.
+Link Up assistance reduces the cost of activation or installation of Lifeline service to eligible residents on Tribal lands at the subscriber’s principal place of residence.
+Consumers can receive a 100% discount off the one-time costs of initiating service.
+Link Up is a one-time benefit per address.
+Subscribers can request Link Up once for each change of address.
+Broadband data-only service is not eligible for Link Up assistance.